RevenueCat/revenuecat-docs/docs_source/👥 Customers/customer-info.md

     "3-0": "Will Renew",
     "3-1": "Whether or not the entitlement is set to renew at the end of the current period. \n\nNote there may be a multiple hour delay between the value of this property and the actual state in the App Store / Play Store.", "4-0": "Period Type",
-    "4-1": "The period type this entitlement is in, can be one of:\n- Trial: In a free trial period\n- Intro: In an introductory price period\n- Normal: In the default period", "5-0": "Latest Purchase Date",
+    "4-1": "The period type this entitlement is in, can be one of:\n- Trial: In a free trial period\n- Promotional: In a promotional period\n- Intro: In an introductory price period\n- Normal: In the default period", "5-0": "Latest Purchase Date",
     "5-1": "The latest purchase or renewal date for this entitlement.", "6-0": "Original Purchase Date",